rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 !!! note

-    The `PasswordAuthentication yes` would not normally be required for the change root jail.
+    The `PasswordAuthentication yes` would not normally be required for the chroot jail.
 However, you will be turning off `PasswordAuthentication` later on for everyone else, so having this line in the template is essential.

 You want a directory for your user files that you will create from the template too: